 Destroy Free Radicals

 Free radicals are unstable chemicals generated by the body’s metabolism.
-They are the main reason for the appearance of oxidative stress that is responsible for many health problems.
+They are the main reason for the appearance of oxidative stress, which is responsible for many health problems.

 In babies, free radicals are claimed to affect their liver negatively and reduce its function.
 This influence is particularly detrimental as the liver is crucial to the removal of toxins from the body.

 Luckily, it can be prevented with asparagus.
-Thanks to its richness of antioxidants, asparagus has neutralizing influence and quickly eliminates free radicals in our body.
+Thanks to its richness of antioxidants, asparagus has neutralizing influence and quickly eliminates free radicals in our bodies.

 This is an essential benefit.
 The immune system works as a shield to protect our body from foreign substances and diseases.

 For babies, immunity is even more important because they are so vulnerable and weak.
-Any foreign substance, such as bacteria or viruses, might cause big troubles for their health.
+Any foreign substance, such as bacteria or viruses, might cause big trouble for their health.

 Therefore, it is necessary to learn how to boost your baby’s immune system.
 And now, you have an answer – asparagus.

 In addition to minerals, asparagus is also well-known for its various vitamins, including vitamin C. There is a close link between this vitamin and immunity enhancement.